 Do you need a business valuation for IRS purposes?
 The IRS and courts have a certain minimum standard when it comes to valuing a company.
 These certified valuation reports are typically 60-100 pages long, valuing your business using at least 4-7 different valuation methods.
 And the certified valuation expert signing the valuation would be comfortable testifying in court, presenting their finished product and all work notes created during the valuation engagement.

-If the valuation is for litigation or a divorce, then you definitely need a certified business valuation report to the court’s standards.
-You will also need a personal goodwill allocation if your state allows for it under your state’s marital asset laws.
+If the valuation is for litigation or a divorce, you need a certified business valuation report to the court’s standards.
+You will also need a personal goodwill allocation if your state allows it under your state’s marital asset laws.